Healing the blind near Jericho

 Each of the three Synoptic Gospels tells of Jesus healing the blind near Jericho, as he passed through that town, shortly before his passion.

 The Gospel of Mark tells of the curing of a man named Bartimaeus, healed by Jesus as he is leaving Jericho.
-The Gospel of Matthew and the Gospel of Luke include different versions of this story.
+The Gospel of Matthew and the Gospel of Luke use Mark’s account while reporting the same event.

 Narrative

 The Gospel of Mark tells of the curing of a blind beggar named Bartimaeus (literally "Son of Timaeus").
-He is one of the few recipients of healing whose names evangelists let us know.
+He is one of the few recipients of healing whose name is provided in the Gospels.
 As Jesus is leaving Jericho with his followers, Bartimaeus calls out: 'Son of David, have mercy on me!' and persists even though the crowd tries to silence him.
 Jesus has them bring the man to him and asks him what he wants; he asks to be able to see.
 Jesus tells him that his faith has cured him; he immediately receives his sight and follows Jesus.

 Apart from telling a miracle story that shows the power of Jesus, the author of the Gospel uses this story to advance a clearly theological purpose.
 It shows a character who understands who Jesus is and the proper way to respond to him – with faith.
 The beggar, on being called to Jesus, discards his cloak, symbolizing the leaving behind of possessions.
 And the use of the title 'Son of David' – the only occasion on which this is used in the Gospel of Mark – serves to identify Jesus as the Messiah.
 It was also a reference to Jesus' kingly authority, which the Jews would have seen as placing him at odds with Caesar.
 The emperor was the perceived proper referent of the call of kyrie eleison, as he would have been referred to as kyrios in Greek ('lord' in English).